 Let’s say for example, you upload recordings of your daily scrum meetings to Vimeo and make them undiscoverable (so they won’t show up publicly in search).
 This setting lets you share a link to the video with people within your organization.
 If that link were to be inadvertently shared with someone outside of your company, though, that sensitive content would be easily accessible.
 Time and again, “undiscoverable” videos are accidentally shared due to simple oversight — one might be included in a long email chain that sees new recipients added along the way, or mistakenly pasted into a social network post.

-Privacy concerns aside, there are other reasons free video hosting platforms may not be the best solution for your business videos — both public-facing and internal videos.
+Privacy concerns aside, there are other reasons free online video sharing platforms may not be the best solution for business videos — both public-facing and internal videos.

-So if YouTube and Vimeo aren’t the best video hosting platforms for businesses, what is?
+So if YouTube and Vimeo aren’t the best video sharing platforms for businesses, what is?

-Enterprise video platforms (sometimes called “Corporate YouTubes”) were designed to support organizations that want to use video to improve learning, communications, and more, by offering enterprise businesses a business-focused alternative to consumer-facing video platforms like YouTube or Vimeo.
+Enterprise video platforms (sometimes called “Corporate YouTubes”) were designed to support organizations that want to use video to improve learning, communications, and more, by offering a secure enterprise-focused alternative to consumer-facing platforms like YouTube or Vimeo.

-A video platform enables businesses to record, manage, stream, and share both internal and external corporate videos.
-Video platforms include features to help create, edit and caption robust video presentations.
-They also include a searchable video content management system (video CMS) that makes video content easier for the right people to find and play.
+An enterprise video platform enables professionals to record, manage, stream, and share both internal and external corporate videos.
+Enterprise video platforms include features to help create, edit and caption robust video presentations and video messages.
+They also include a searchable video content management system (video CMS) that makes video content easier for the right people to find and play on-demand.
 A video platform can be hosted securely in the cloud online, or on-premises.

-A video platform is often the best solution for hosting business videos for a number of reasons.
+There are a number of reasons an enterprise video platform is often the best solution for businesses looking to host and share internal on-demand videos.
 Of course, not all video platforms have the same abilities.
-Panopto is one of the industry’s leading video platforms, designed to give your business a better alternative to YouTube or Vimeo.
-And here’s why Panopto’s video platform, specifically, is ideal for hosting your business video content:
+Panopto is one of the industry’s leading video platforms, designed to give your business a private video hosting and sharing solution that’s as easy for employees to use as YouTube or Vimeo.
+And here’s why Panopto’s video platform, specifically, is one of the best solutions for hosting and sharing corporate videos:

 It’s more secure.
 With a video platform, you are in control of your video content.
 Make videos public or private, individually or at the folder level for easier management.
-Private videos in Panopto require a password-protected login, keeping your videos secure and making it easy to manage viewing permissions.
+Private videos in Panopto require a viewers to login, keeping your videos secure and making it easy to manage viewing permissions.

 It integrates with your existing business systems.
 Panopto’s video platform can integrate with single sign-on (SSO) ID management solutions like Google Apps, oAuth, and Active Directory, so your employees can log in to view videos with the same credentials they already use at work.
-Panopto also makes video learning possible within the systems you currently use for learning and communicating.
+Panopto also extends the video capabilities of the systems you currently use for learning and communicating, such as your LMS, Zoom, Webex Meetings, Slack, and other UC solutions.

 It makes video content easier to find.
 Panopto’s innovative Smart Search technology takes video search to the next level.
 In Panopto, you can search not only the names of your videos, but also find any word spoken or shown on the screen inside the video.